 I have no idea why I went all the way up.
 But reflecting on this eight years later, I can at least say that I did mature in some way.

 Actually, I learned the lesson quickly, because at the next tower, by the sea, I did refuse to climb to the top.
-That one really looked too shaky.
+That one really looked too fragile.

 And the view from inside the bunker was beautiful enough.